 All students are invited to participate in the College of Education Convocation upon completion of their graduate degrees.
 The College of Education follows the campus policy on participation.
 All graduate students must have deposited their theses or dissertations with the Graduate College prior to the May deadline to be eligible to participate in the May ceremony.
 Candidates who completed their work for the previous August, October, or December conferral dates are also eligible to participate in the ceremony the following May.

+If you expect to complete your degree requirements in August and would like to participate in the College's Convocation, you must submit a written request.
 Requests for exceptions must be based upon extenuating circumstances.
-Requests should include a timeline with the final exam date and the College of Education Thesis Format Check status.
-Additionally, it should have the adviser's endorsement, be approved by the department head/chair, and be presented in writing to the Associate Dean for Academic Affairs Office by April 1 of each year.
-Approval of exceptions will be rare Requests made after the deadline will not be approved.
+Requests should include a timeline for course completion, the pass date of the final examination, and the status of the Departmental Format Review; if required.
+Additionally, it should have the adviser's comments and recommendation and be submitted to the Associate Dean for Academic Programs in the Student Academic Affairs Office, 120 Education Building by April 1 of each year.
+Approval of exceptions will be rare.
+Requests made after the deadline will not be approved.
+Your name will not appear in the printed College's Convocation or campus-wide Commencement Program booklets until the following May.

-Convocation information is available each spring at education.illinois.edu/convocation.
+Convocation participating information is available each spring online at education.illinois.edu/convocation.